antoine510/OpenCVTask/README.md

 ## Installation & Usage

-Build the project using the VS solution and run the executable.
+Build the project using CMake and run the executable.
 It registers itself to Staburst Gaming.
 You can then add it to your sessions.